Automatic Street Light

 resistors are 1/8W, 1/4W, 1/2W and 1W.
 Anything of a higher wattage is referred to as a rheostat

 with the help of P.C.B it is easy to assemble circuit with neat and clean end products.
 P.C.B is made of Bakelite with surface pasted with copper track-layout.
 For each components leg, hole is made.

 Connection pin is passed through the hole and is soldered.

 When light falls on the LDR then its resistance decreases which results in increase of the voltage at pin 2 of the IC 555.
 IC 555 has got comparator inbuilt, which compares between the input voltage from pin2 and 1/3rd of the power supply voltage.
 When input falls below 1/3rd then output is set high otherwise it is set low.
 Since in

 brightness, input voltage rises so we

 obtain no positive voltage at output of pin 3 to drive relay or LED, besides in poor light condition we get output to energize.

 a) Use a Sensitive LDR.
-Before using it should be tested with multimeter.
+You can test it using a multimeter.

-b) I.C should not be heated too much while soldering, can destroy the I.C.
+b) I.C should not be heated too much while soldering, excess heat can destroy it.
 For safety and easy to replace, use of I.C base is suggested.
 While placing the I.C pin no 1 should be made sure at right hole.

 c) Opposite polarity of battery can destroy I.C so please check the polarity before switching ON the circuit.
 One should use diode in series with switch for safety since diode allows flowing current in one direction only.